AlexGalays/abyssa-js/README.md

 ### state (pathQueryOrName: String, params: Object): void
 Request a programmatic state change.
 Only leaf states can be transitionned to.
-While you can change state programmatically, keep in mind the most idiomatic way to do it is using anchor tags with the proper href.
+While you can change state programmatically, the more idiomatic way to do it is sometimes using anchor tags with the proper href.

 Two notations are supported:
 ```javascript